vigna/dsiutils/README.md

 ./mvnw clean verify
 ```

-To "quick-build" (produce all artifacts but skip all test execution -- `-Dtest=` makes no UT/IT to match):
+To "quick-build" (produce all artifacts but skip all test execution -- `-Dtest=void` matches no UT/IT to run):
 ```
-./mvnw clean verify -Dtest= -P vigna-release
+./mvnw clean verify -Dtest=void -P vigna-release
 ```

 To build with slow tests: